-This analysis assesses whether the learned reward preserves meaningful ordering of patient trajectories in an external dataset, independent of downstream policy learning.

-\paragraph{Policy Learning and Evaluation} We further evaluated downstream policy performance by retraining reinforcement learning policies on AmsterdamUMCdb using the transferred CN-PR reward, following the same offline RL setup as in the primary analysis.
-Baseline reward formulations (terminal mortality, SOFA-Lac, and NEWS2-based rewards) were similarly re-trained for comparison.
+Reinforcement learning policies were subsequently re-trained and evaluated on AmsterdamUMCdb using the same offline RL and regression-based evaluation framework as in the primary analysis.
+Because discharge disposition and Elixhauser comorbidity scores were unavailable in AmsterdamUMCdb, discharge score and Elixhauser-adjustment were excluded from external validation analyses.

-Policies were evaluated using the same regression-based framework described in Section~\ref{sec:policy_eval}, quantifying the association between policy–clinician disagreement and clinical outcomes.
-This enables assessment of whether policies derived from the transferred reward maintain clinically meaningful behavior in an external cohort.

-Two modifications were made to accommodate dataset-specific limitations.
-First, discharge disposition was not available in AmsterdamUMCdb; therefore, discharge score was excluded from external validation analyses.
-Second, the Elixhauser comorbidity index was not included as a covariate in regression models due to its absence in the dataset.